petmongrels/eGov/README.md

           └── module.xml
   ```
 3. Update settings in `standalone.xml` under `<JBOSS_HOME>/standalone/configuration`
  * Check Datasource setting is in sync with your database details.
+Please note that these are repeated twice in the file and both of them need to be changed.
   ```
   <connection-url>jdbc:postgresql://localhost:5432/<YOUR_DB_NAME></connection-url>
   <security>